eeshannarula29/structlinks/README.md

 ```

 ## MergeSort
-Use mergesort algorithm to return a sorted list
+Use mergesort algorithm to return a sorted list.
 ```python
 from NetLinks.SortingAlgorithms import mergesort